 Insurance: AAA or other towing insurance, liability (whether state mandated or not), comprehensive in case I get broken into or crashed into… It’s a necessary evil that’s not worth scrimping on.

-Health insurance is a touchy subject right now (in the States, that is) and I won’t get into who can and cannot access it or why or the politics or other silliness we all deal with around this topic.
+Health insurance is a touchy subject right now (in the States, that is) and I won’t get into who can and cannot access it, or the politics and other silliness we all deal with around this topic.
 If you’ve got good health insurance, you’re very fortunate.
 If not, do your best to find a way to get it.

 Fuel: The cost of fuel can sneak up and surprise you.
 Plan for 20% more fuel costs than your mapped route suggests.
 Never let your tank drop below 1/4 full because you might decide to change your route to go see the worlds biggest thimble or whatever.